 Another thing to consider is ease of transport.
 Generally, the more the cost goes up, the less portable the simulator becomes, although there are exceptions.

-With just a portable freestanding launch monitor like the SkyTrak or Bushnell Launch Pro, mobility is not an issue at all.
+With just a portable freestanding launch monitor like the SkyTrak MAX or GC3S, mobility is not an issue at all.
 Net setups are usually easy to set up, take down and transport.
-Screen and projector setups are usually less portable, but they can still be transported nonetheless.
+Screen and projector setups are usually less portable, but they can still be moved nonetheless.

 Do you plan to have a dedicated place where your golf simulator will always be located, or will there be times when you need to move it?